a2civictech/a2water/README.md

 # a2water

-Utilities to download and analyze Ann Arbor water utilities use
+Utilities to download and analyze Ann Arbor water utilities use.

 ### Downloading water data

-If you look on your water bill you'll find a "meterID", like 12345678-0.12.
+If you look on your water bill you'll find a "meterID", like `12345678-0.12`.
 Replace that ID with yours in this "curl" command to get readings for a range of dates.

 ```